ErikEJ/erikej.github.io/_posts/2020-04-20-use-dynamic-sqlparameters-with-fromsql.md

 SELECT * from dbo.Shippers WHERE ShipperId IN (@p0, @p1, @p2)
 ```

-If you used this method a lot in your app, with a variable number of parameters, you could obviously consider parameter padding.
+If you used this method a lot in your app, with a variable number of parameters, you could consider parameter padding to avoid plan cache solution, for example by using a method like [in the sample here.](https://gist.github.com/ErikEJ/6ab62e8b9c226ecacf02a5e5713ff7bd#file-iqueryableextensions-cs-L68)

 [Comments or questions?](https://github.com/ErikEJ/erikej.github.io/issues/5)